Skip to Main Content

 Player Injury

-E. Cabrera SP Edward Cabrera SP Finger
+E. Cabrera SP Edward Cabrera SP Hamstring

 C. Horton P Cade Horton P Elbow